 | WASM | build-wasm/ |

 If you need per-user or per-agent isolation, create a local CMakeUserPresets.json that points binaryDir to a custom path outside the repo.
-Avoid creating additional build_* folders in the repo to keep the checkout small.
+Avoid creating additional build_* folders beyond build/ and build_ai/ to keep the checkout small.

 Example: